-FMT MTD.1.1c The TSF shall restrict the ability to [query, modify] the [
+FMT\MOF.1.1c The TSF shall restrict the ability to [modify the behaviour of] the functions [Document Filing and Network Protection] to [administrator].

-- Values of the IP address filter settings

-- Values of the MAC address filter settings

-- Values of the SSL Settings

-- Values of Disabling of Document Filing

-- Values of Disabling of Print Jobs Other Than Print Hold Job

-] to [administrator].

-FMT\SMF.1 Specification of Management Functions

-FMT\SMF.1.1 The TSF shall be capable of performing the following management functions: [

-- Enable and Disable "Clear All Memory" - Enable and Disable "Clear Document Filing Data" - Enable "Clear Address Book Data and Registered Data" - Lock releasing "confidential files" - Modify "the administrator password" - Modify "confidential file passwords" - Query and Modify "Disabling of Document Filing" - Query and Modify "Disabling of Print Jobs Other Than Print Hold Job" - Query and Modify "IP address filter settings" and "MAC address filter settings" - Manage SSL-protected services
+EMT MTD 1a Management of TSE data a Management of TSF data a Hierarchical to: No other components.
+Dependencies: FMT_SMR.1 Security roles FMT_SMF.1 Specification of Management Functions FMT_MTD.1.1a The TSF shall restrict the ability to [modify] the [administrator password] to [administrator].
+FMT MTD.1b Management of TSF data b - Hierarchical to: No other components.
+Dependencies: FMT_SMR.1 Security roles FMT_SMF.1 Specification of Management Functions FMT_MTD.1.1b The TSF shall restrict the ability to [modify] the [confidential file password] to [the user that stored the confidential file].
+FMT_MTD.1c Management of TSF data c Hierarchical to: No other components.
+Dependencies: FMT_SMR.1 Security roles FMT_SMF.1 Specification of Management Functions FMT_MTD.1.1c • The TSF shall restrict the ability to [query, modify] the [ • Values of the IP address filter settings Values of the MAC address filter settings • Values of the SSL Settings Values of Disabling of Document Filing • Values of Disabling of Print Jobs Other Than Print Hold Job ] to [administrator].
+FMT_SMF.1 Specification of Management Functions Hierarchical to: No other components.
+Dependencies: No dependencies.
+FMT_SMF.1.1 The TSF shall be capable of performing the following management functions: [ Enable and Disable "Clear All Memory"Enable and Disable "Clear Document Filing Data" Enable and Disable "Clear Document Fining Data" Enable "Clear Address Book Data and Registered Data" Lock releasing "confidential files" Modify "the administrator password" Modify "confidential file passwords" • Query and Modify "Disabling of Document Filing" • Query and Modify "Disabling of Print Jobs Other Than Print Hold Job" Query and Modify "IP address filter settings" and "MAC address filter settings" Manage SSL-protected services ].
 Note: Consideration for management requirement is described in Section 6.4.1.9.

-FMT SMR.1a Security roles a

-Dependencies: FIA UID.1 Timing of identification

-FMT SMR.1.1a The TSF shall maintain the roles [administrator].

-FMT SMR.1.2a The TSF shall be able to associate users with roles.
+FMT_SMR.1a Security roles a Hierarchical to: No other components.
+Dependencies: FIA_UID.1 Timing of identification The TSF shall maintain the roles [administrator].
+FMT_SMR.1.2a The TSF shall be able to associate users with roles.

-FMT SMR.1b Security roles b
+FMT\SMR.1b Security roles b